WriteOn/WriteOn-Pad/README.md

 #### 2.2 Change the editor class

-Pen will add `.pen` to your editor by default, if you want to change the class, make sure to replace the class name `pen` to your own in `src/pen.css`.
+Pad will add `.pad` to your editor by default, if you want to change the class, make sure to replace the class name `pad` to your own in `src/pad.css`.

 #### 2.3 Enable debug mode

-If `options.debug` is set to `true`, Pen will output logs to the Console of your browser.
+If `options.debug` is set to `true`, Pad will output logs to the Console of your browser.

 ![debugger](https://f.cloud.github.com/assets/153183/1078426/e1d40758-1527-11e3-9a68-12c58225c93c.png)